Trends in data-driven deals

 New data uses: obtaining new consents and informing data subjects

 Data protection law might require the buyer to notify data subjects and obtain new consents, including where:

-- the buyer wishes to use the target’s personal data for new uses, for example to cross-market its own products, or to conduct data analysis.
-Any new purpose that is incompatible with the original purposes for which the personal data was collected might require new notices or consents; and
+- the buyer wishes to use the target’s personal data for new uses, for example to cross-market its own products, or to conduct data analysis; and

 - the target intends to make new disclosures of personal data – either intra-group or to third parties – or new data exports.